Home exchange: Participant demographics

 Participants tend to be well-educated and well-traveled.
 Home exchanges are popular with teachers during school holidays, particularly during the summer, and with senior citizens, who have more time to travel.

 A 2013 study by the University of Bergamo showed that participants were more skewed to higher age groups, with 28.3% aged 45–54, 18.7% 65+ and only 5.9% under age 34.
 The study showed that 84.3% of respondents seek out museums and nature, 67% value environmentally-friendly tourism, and 98% express interest in cultural heritage.
 Fair trade food (63%) and organic food (73%) are also important.
 The study noted the strong degree of trust necessary in collaborative consumption, with 75% agreeing that most people are trustworthy.
 93% were satisfied with their experience, with 81% having swapped homes more than once.

+Companies

+Home exchange services encompass various brands facilitating the exchange of residential properties for temporary stays.
+Several prominent companies operate in this domain: Homeexchange.com stands as the largest global service of its kind, boasting a substantial network of over 450,000 homes worldwide.
+ThirdHome distinguishes itself as an upscale home exchange community exclusive to second-home owners.
+Kindred is a members-only home exchange network founded in 2021 that uses a credit-based system to match hosts and guests, and includes concierge and cleaning services as part of each stay.

 Popular culture

 Home exchange was the subject of the 2006 romantic comedy The Holiday, directed by Nancy Meyers and starring Kate Winslet, Cameron Diaz, Jack Black and Jude Law.